| |

 Canning jars for pickles being sterilized in boiling water.

-Bring the water to a boil and let boil ten minutes.
-Once boiling turn the stove down but make sure the water keeps simmering.
+Bring the water to a boil and let it boil for ten minutes.
+Once boiling, turn the stove down slightly, but make sure the water continues to simmer.

-Remove your jars one at a time as you need them, be cautious as the jars are hot.
-I use rubber ended tongs and a pot holder.
+Remove the jars one at a time as you need them, being careful as they will be hot.
+I use rubber-ended tongs and a pot holder.

 Place the sliced cucumbers into a large bowl.
-Mix together 4 tsp pickling salt and cup of water.
-Stir until salt is dissolved, pour over cucumbers.
-Add more water just to cover the cucumbers.
-Cover in plastic wrap and place in the fridge overnight.
+Mix the pickling salt with 1 cup of water and stir until the salt is dissolved.
+Pour the salt water over the cucumbers, then add more water if needed to fully cover the slices.

 A large bowl of sliced cucumbers soaking in salt water.

-The Next Day – Drain away the salt water, then wash the sliced cucumbers in lots of clear water and drain again.
+The next day, drain away the salt water.
+Rinse the sliced cucumbers well in plenty of clear water, then drain again.

-Add the pickling vinegar, water, white sugar and pickling spice into a very large large pot.
-Stir well.
+Combine the sugar, pickling vinegar, water, and pickling spice in a very large pot.
+Stir well to dissolve the sugar.

 A large pot full of bread and butter pickle brine.

-Add the slice cucumbers to the brine, over medium high heat bring the cucumber and brine mixture to a soft boil, stirring regularly.
-Once boiling let the pickled boil for boil for 4 minutes.
+Over medium-high heat, bring the mixture to a gentle boil, stirring regularly.
+Once boiling, let the pickles cook for 4 minutes.

 A large pot filled with cooking bread and butter pickles

-Pack the hot pickles into the hot sterilized jars, one jar at a time.
-Place the hot lid and ring on top seal to a finger tightness.
-Set aside and let cool.
+Pack the hot pickles into the hot jars, one jar at a time.
+Leave appropriate headspace at the top of each jar.

 Canning bread and butter pickles, and placing the hot pickles into sterilized jar.